Updated: July 8, 2023

 5. Every little bit of action helps.

-That one peso you saved today may not be much, but realize that you just become richer than you were yesterday.
+That one peso you saved today may not be much but realize that you have just become richer than you were yesterday.
 That logo you doodled on a tissue may look ugly, but doing that still takes you one step closer to starting your own business.

-Remember that every little struggle you overcome, is always a step forward to your goals.
+Remember that every little struggle you overcome is always a step forward toward your goals.

 6. Life is unfair, tough, and uncertain.